Addressing the sustainability challenges in our top 20 products and ingredients.

 Wood and paper, as well as other timber products (such as pulp and viscose), are used for the manufacturing of many of our general merchandise, household and clothing products.
 The increasing demand for timber products is putting significant pressure on forest resources and is driving deforestation in some of the most critically important ecosystems of the world.

 By 2020, we have committed that all our Own Brand products containing timber will be FSC or PEFC certified or will be made using recycled material.
-As of the 2018 calendar year, 87% of our general merchandise wood and paper products in the UK were on track against our 2020 target.
+As of the 2019 calendar year, 92% of our Tesco UK Own Brand wood and paper products were on track against our 2020 target.
 For viscose used in our clothing, we are collaborating with the Canopy Style initiative to eliminate the sourcing of viscose from ancient and endangered forests.